rails/rails/guides/source/active_support_core_extensions.md

 "InvoiceLine".tableize # => "invoice_lines"
 ```

-As a rule of thumb, +tableize+ returns the table name that corresponds to a given model for simple cases.
-The actual implementation in Active Record is not straight +tableize+ indeed, because it also demodulizes the class name and checks a few options that may affect the returned string.
+As a rule of thumb, `tableize` returns the table name that corresponds to a given model for simple cases.
+The actual implementation in Active Record is not straight `tableize` indeed, because it also demodulizes the class name and checks a few options that may affect the returned string.

-NOTE: Defined in +active_support/core_ext/string/inflections.rb+.
+NOTE: Defined in `active_support/core_ext/string/inflections.rb`.

-#### +classify+
+#### `classify`

-The method +classify+ is the inverse of +tableize+.
+The method `classify` is the inverse of `tableize`.
 It gives you the class name corresponding to a table name:

 ```ruby
 "people".classify        # => "Person"